Frequently Asked Questions

 What happens during an intro call?

-A free intro call is a virtual meeting of up to 30 minutes that allows you to get a sense of what I am like to work with, to ask questions, and decide if you feel comfortable with me.
+A free intro call is a virtual meeting of up to 30 minutes that allows you to get a sense of what I am like to work with, get your questions answered, and decide if you feel comfortable with me.
 It allows me to get a snapshot of your issues and assess whether I would be a good fit to help you.

 We will discuss fees and payment, scheduling, my approach, and anything else that is important to you.
-At the end of the call, if we both feel comfortable and I believe that I have the skills to help you, we can schedule a full session.
+At the end of the call, if we both feel comfortable and I believe that I am a good fit to help you, we will move forward with getting you on the schedule.

 Please note that I am licensed in Michigan and Ohio and, therefore, am only able to work with clients who live in those states.